HL7/cqf-measures/pages/measure-conformance.md

 2. The Retrieve ELM element's "dataType" value is represented by the DataRequirement's "type" attribute
 3. The Retrieve ELM element's "codes" value referencing a value set or direct reference code is represented by the DataRequirement's "codeFilter.valueSetString" attribute
 4. The Retrieve ELM element's " templateId" value can be represented by the DataRequirement's "profile" attribute.
-5. For each ELM element identified in item (1) above, an dataRequirement should be included using the profile identified in item (4) that references the value set identified in item (3)
+5. For each ELM element identified in item (1) above, a dataRequirement should be included using the profile identified in item (4) that references the value set identified in item (3)

 Note that if the data model does not specify profile identifiers, the ELM retrieves will not have a templateId specified.
 In this case, the name of the type in the data model is used.